anon-blue/anon.blue/README.txt

 at do I type about now?
 Maybe I should forget it and head back to reddit or eat some more red velvet cake and watch some Adult Swim | Off the Air.
 Man, this typ ing is pretty relaxing.
-Like you're creating art with words, esp    expressing y ourself. uck you fuck you fuckyourdfumbasspoopw      poor lithow do i typetestin gtest                        morninh of course theres no guaranteeso you are 010 01000100001010101010100010101010101010101010101010101010100101010100101010101010 101010101010101010101410211020120110bfr jui8ng9ctvhy7m,kol
+Like you're creating art with words, esp    expressing y ourself.
+It always (-always) is a mindful way to relax.
+Kind of like an adult co loring book.                 morninh of course theres no guaranteeso you are 010 01000100001010101010100010101010101010101010101010101010100101010100101010101010 101010101010101010101410211020120110bfr jui8ng9ctvhy7m,kol